isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/Home Based Learning/Home Based Learning (HBL).md

 </div>
 <p>Dear Parents,</p>
 <p>As part of our efforts in monitoring our students’ well-being, all students
-will be required to access SLS to do a daily check-in, they may do so anytime between 7:30 a.m. to 10 a.m.
+will be required to access SLS to do a daily check-in; they may do so anytime between 7:30 a.m. to 10 a.m.
 During the check-in, students will be asked to record their temperature.</p>
-<p>Should you require assistance during FHBL period, the following are the
+<p>Should you require assistance during the FHBL period, the following are
-helplines.</p>
+the helplines.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>